 Preparing Your Session Facilitators

-The term session facilitators is used here to refer to panelists, keynote speakers, breakout session leads, lightning talk participants, and anyone else in charge of leading discussions on a specific topic in your online event.
+The term session facilitators is used here to refer to panellists, keynote speakers, breakout session leads, lightning talk participants, and anyone else in charge of leading discussions on a specific topic in your online event.

 Here’s a checklist to help you prepare session facilitators for your virtual event: